chrisxfire/chrisxfire.github.io/content/notes/dotnet/linq/clauses/into-keyword.md

 var percentileQuery =
     from country in countries
     let percentile = (int)country.Population / 10_000_000 // Group according to population in ranges of 10M.
-    group country by percentile into countryGroup  // countryGroup is the temporary identifer. where countryGroup.Key >= 20 // Additional query operations. orderby countryGroup.Key
+    group country by percentile into countryGroup  // countryGroup is the temporary identifier. where countryGroup.Key >= 20 // Additional query operations. orderby countryGroup.Key
     select countryGroup;